PrithviRana1/PlantDoctor/README.md

 Winning project in the Environmental Change category and Plant Village - Digitize Argriculture

-App tells user about the health of the plant
+App tells user about the health of the crop